danielqing/danielqing.github.io/about.md

 permalink: /about/
 ---

-**Turing Ant** is just another minimalist Jekyll theme that focuses on technical writing.
+**Deep Thinking Space** is just another minimalist Jekyll theme that focuses on technical writing.
 Designed for engineers to write their ranting and findings.